joelouthan/Theologicus/src/confession-1689/1689-11-1-justify-righteousness.md

 >Romans 5:17–19 (CSB) If by the one man’s trespass, death reigned through that one man, how much more will those who receive the overflow of grace and the gift of righteousness reign in life through the one man, Jesus Christ.
 So then, as through one trespass there is condemnation for everyone, so also through one righteous act there is justification leading to life for everyone.
 For just as through one man’s disobedience the many were made sinners, so also through the one man’s obedience the many will be made righteous.

+**For Christ's sake alone.** You miss this and you miss the gospel.

+Many well-intended gospel-centered Evangelicals will start to hold fast "it is all about Christ" but in due time, will slip, much like Adam and Eve, and start to add on to the gospel.
+In the early 18th century, a controversy arose in Scotland, called the Marrow Controversy, where the General Assembly of Presbyters insisted on the repentance of sins in order to be justified in the sight of God.

+Stop right there.
+If you grew up Evangelical like I did, repenting of sins in order to be justified, seems good and right and orthodox.
+But it is not so.
+Look at that teaching a little bit more closer and ask this question, "Who is doing what in order to be justified?"
+The Marrow Brethren taught that it was not any action that we have done that justifies us, not even our repentance of our sins, but rather, the work of Christ alone.
+Christ alone justifies us.
+Christ alone saves us.
+And what the Marrow Brethren contended for: because of what Christ has done, and you being saved by Christ, you are going to repent of yours sins, because of what Christ has done.
+The Father gives you a new hear, the Spirit dwells in you because of Christ's live and death on the cross.

+Look at it this way: can you ever perfectly repent of your sins?
+The answer is obviously no. If we cannot perfectly repent of our sins and if justification of God depends on our repentance of our sins, then we are most certainly doomed.
+But because of Christ, who is perfect in every way, we are perfectly saved.

+Praise be to God.

+>1 Corinthians 6:11 (CSB) And some of you used to be like this.
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.

 ### not by imputing faith itself, the act of believing, or any other evangelical obedience to them, as their righteousness; but by imputing Christ's active obedience unto the whole law, and passive obedience in his death for their whole and sole righteousness by faith

 >Philippians 3:8–9 (CSB) More than that, I also consider everything to be a loss in view of the surpassing value of knowing Christ Jesus my Lord.
 Because of him I have suffered the loss of all things and consider them as dung, so that I may gain Christ and be found in him, not having a righteousness of my own from the law, but one that is through faith in Christ—the righteousness from God based on faith.

 >Ephesians 2:8–10 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—not from works, so that no one can boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.

+TODO:

 ### which faith they have not of themselves; it is the gift of God.